 While at the center you can enjoy a nice meal at the Explorer’s Café.
 They serve Pizza Hut pies and deli sandwiches in a relaxing atmosphere.

-The center received the 2016 TripAdvisor’s award of excellence acknowledging consistence customer reviews.
+The center received the 2016 TripAdvisor’s award of excellence acknowledging consistent great customer reviews.

 Around the Village